ipkevin/John-Wick-Blackjack-Game/README.md

 * Clone repo and browse to the folder
 * "npm i" to install dependencies
-* "npm run start" to begin a local game
+* "npm run" to begin a local game

 ### Play Online Without Compiling